unioslo/zabbix-cli/docs/plugins/guide.md

     └── plugin.py
 ```

-The `__init__.py` file can be empty, but it must exist in order for Python to treat the directory as a package.
+The `__init__.py` file can be empty, but it's a good practice to define one for Python to treat the directory as a package.
 The `plugin.py` file is where the plugin's functionality is defined.
 Defining your plugin as a package lets you split your plugin into multiple files, making it easier to manage as it grows in complexity.
 It also allows you to more easily publish the plugin as an external package later on should you choose to do so.

-## Basics
+### Module

-In order to define new commands, we need to import `zabbix_cli.app.app` in our plugin file.
+In order to define new commands in our plugin module, we need to import `zabbix_cli.app.app`.
 This is the main Typer application object that we will use to access the application state and define new commands with.
 A simple command that prints a message to the console can be defined like this:

 ```python
 # /path/to/my_plugin/plugin.py